 Before we get into the importance of AI and marketing, let’s cover some basic artificial intelligence-related lingo that you can bust out at parties and really geek it up (and probably get a date, if you’re looking).

 As you can imagine, there are lots of aspects of artificial intelligence.
-The terms I’ve included are only a sample of those relevant to marketing and fixtures in Brandwatch’s and Crimson Hexagon’s social listening platforms.
+The terms I’ve included are only a sample of those relevant to marketing and fixtures in our social listening software.
 According to SAS: